 Grades and severity of airway obstruction - ARTP

-The Association for Respiratory Technology and Physiology (ARTP) recommends a revised classification of airway obstruction, which they use in their competency assessments.
+The Association for Respiratory Technology and Physiology (ARTP) recommends different, more updated way of classifying airway obstruction, which is used within their competency assessments.

 ||